MdRasheduz-zaman/MdRasheduz-zaman/README.md

 ## Selected publications

-- Vaiman A., Castille J., … **Rasheduzzaman M.**, … Duchesne A. *A novel function for KIF1C in myelination and myelin maintenance.* (in preparation, 2026)
 - Hasan M.M., Das R., **Rasheduzzaman M.**, et al. *Global and local mutations in Bangladeshi SARS-CoV-2 genomes.* **Virus Research** 297 (2021).
 - Lokman S.M., **Rasheduzzaman M.**, et al. *Exploring the genomic and proteomic variations of